The Data & Insights Hub

 Closing the loop

 Reliable data was the foundation, but the guidance had to earn users' trust as well.
-I designed a feature to generate personalized insights where no two outputs would be the same.
-Unlike a conventional deterministic interface, an AI-powered one isn't fully controllable, and that fundamentally changed what design meant here.
-I co-led two workshops with our content designer, one with market managers and one with ML engineers, to produce a set of "golden examples".
-These became both the evaluation benchmark and the quality bar that made the output trustworthy enough to ship.
+I designed a feature that generated personalized insights — no two outputs would be the same.
+Unlike a conventional deterministic interface, an AI-powered one isn't fully controllable, and that changed what design meant here.

 "The AI overview is really helpful for showcasing things I may have missed."